antsanchez/prompto/README.md

 ## Roadmap

-- Expand the list of available LLMs supported by LangChain.js.
+- Broaden the spectrum of LLMs supported by LangChain.js.
 - Enhance the Chat Conversation Memory feature by adding an option for summarization, reducing the need to pass the entire chat history.
 - Introduce the ability to create custom tools and agents.

 ## Contributing

-We encourage the community to contribute to the development of LangChain Chatbot UI.
-Whether it's feature enhancements, bug fixes, or documentation improvements, your pull requests are welcome.
+If you're interested in contributing, please fork the repository and submit a pull request with your proposed changes.
+Whether it's feature enhancements, bug fixes, or documentation improvements, all contributions are greatly appreciated.

 ## License